typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 -   publicizing the addon's supported versions of TypeScript
 -   the currently-recommended versions of TypeScript, along with a standard badge

-Finally, Typed Ember will publish a new document in its own repo: `SEMVER.md`, tagged so it can be referenced by direct stable link from addon repositories—with the same set of rules as documented in this document.
+Finally, Typed Ember will publish a new document in its own repo: `SEMVER.md`, tagged so it can be referenced by direct stable link from addon repositories -- with the same set of rules as documented in this document.

 ## Drawbacks

 -   Adding type tests and infrastructure may slow the development of any given feature.
-We believe that is more than made up for by the resulting stability of the code, just as with runtime tests—but there is a real cost in time spent nonetheless.
+We believe that is more than made up for by the resulting stability of the code, just as with runtime tests -- but there is a real cost in time spent nonetheless.

 -   The current version of `downlevel-dts` generates output in a way that could cause regressions in strictness for previously-published versions.
 This means that when we upgrade an addon to a new version of TypeScript, we will *sometimes* be shipping types to consumers which are *less* useful and catch *fewer* errors than they did previously.
 This is a real, if small, concern for the viability of the current proposal.
 See below for discussion on alternatives to the use of `downlevel-dts`.
-Notably, however, these regressions would *never* cause code that compiles to stop compiling—only allow some code to compile that *should not* and previously *did not*.
+Notably, however, these regressions would *never* cause code that compiles to stop compiling -- only allow some code to compile that *should not* and previously *did not*.

 -   The policy proposed here *may* at times mean uptake of new TypeScript features is slower than it would otherwise be, in order to support versions for the lifetime of Ember LTS releases.
 While in most cases, the mitigations suggested here will make this less of a problem, it *may* be an issue at times given the current limitations of `downlevel-dts`.